Arrivals To U.S. Blocked And Detained As Trump's Immigration Freeze Sets In

 Updated at 12:48 p.m.
 ET

-One day after President Trump signed executive order halting the admittance of all refugees to the United States, and temporarily freezing immigration from seven mostly Muslim countries, the effects of that freeze are already beginning to be seen at airports both in the U.S. and abroad.
+One day after President Trump signed an executive order halting the admittance of all refugees to the United States, and temporarily freezing immigration from seven mostly Muslim countries, the effects of that freeze are already beginning to be seen at airports both in the U.S. and abroad.

 Several Iraqi refugees in Cairo, who had been cleared for resettlement in the U.S., have been blocked from boarding their flight to New York City.
 And in Iraq, NPR's Jane Arraf reports that "members of Yazidi minority, one of the biggest victims of ISIS, were prevented from boarding despite having visas."